 2. Check and Replace the Lens

-The lens is like the window to your machine’s soul—it redirects the laser beam for precise cuts.
+The lens is like a window to your machine’s soul—it redirects the laser beam for precise cuts.
 A damaged lens can lead to cutting errors and costly mistakes.

 - When to Check: Inspect the lens weekly for any signs of wear or damage.